shivapbhusal/textpy/README.md

 ```

 ### Computing Spelling Accuracy
-First get all the words from the text in a list.
+First, get all the words from the text in a list.
 ```python
 import textpy
 text = 'It was the best of the times, it was the worst of the times.'